JoshuaKGoldberg/Goldblog/content/blog/empty-dom-interfaces/index.md

 Looks like it already worked great!
 Thanks Kyle!

+### Prior Feedback

+Kyle's PR had been given feedback but never addressed it before aging away.
-The main changes requested on the original PR were around that `isEmptyDomInterface` function:
+The main changes requested were around that `isEmptyDomInterface` function:

 -   Rewriting to not use a regular expression
 -   Using `type.symbol.escapedName` instead of the more expensive `typeToString`

-That PR had aged away and I really wanted this error message improvement.
+I really wanted this error message improvement.
-Time for me to dig in!
+Time for me to dig in! 💪

 ## A New PR